-&lt;sup>30 See Art.
+31 See Art.
 4(A)(4) of Geneva Convention III.

-&lt;sup>31 See Article 51.3 of AP I.

-forces".
-In the same way, media facilities may become military targets if they make an effective contribution to military action.
-The debate whether journalists, war correspondents or media institutions spreading propaganda can become legitimate military targets or whether they only contribute to general 'war sustaining activities' - hence not losing their protected status - can today be considered settled.
-Disseminating propaganda, even though such activity supports a war effort, is not sufficient to legitimise media and media professionals as targets of military attacks.
-It is only if the propaganda incites war crimes or other international crimes that the media may become a legitimate military objective.
+Both journalists and war correspondents will lose the protections afforded to them under IHL - and make them become legitimate military targets - if they take a direct part in the hostilities.32 The ICRC commentary to Article 51.3 of AP I states that "direct" participation means acts of war which by their nature or purpose are likely to cause actual harm to the personnel and equipment of the enemy armed forces."33 In the same way, media facilities may become military targets if they make an effective contribution to military action.
+The debate whether journalists, war correspondents or media institutions spreading propaganda can become legitimate military targets or whether they only contribute to general "war sustaining activities" - hence not losing their protected status - can today be considered settled.34 Disseminating propaganda, even though such activity supports a war effort, is not sufficient to legitimise media and media professionals as targets of military attacks.
+It is only if the propaganda incites war crimes or other international crimes that the media may become a legitimate military objective.35